skip to main content

 Where will classes meet?

 Classes generally meet online following a mandatory, two-day orientation in College Station.
+Two classes will be face-to-face in different geographic locations.

 Is there a New Student Orientation prior to the start of the program?